HexHive/SyzRisk/syzkaller/README.md

  - As long as the JSON file follows the same format as the engine-generated one, it'll work just as fine.
 You can fiddle with different weights (or weighting strategies) using this (if you need to).

- - The change is so minimal that it should be able to extract it with one `.patch` file, but there is no point in doing this if it is applicable to only _one specific version_ of Syzkaller; why not just upload the `.patch`-applied one?
-In this regard, I would highly appreciate it if somebody could make this into a _version-generic_ patch that can be applied to most of the recent Syzkaller versions.
+ - The change is so minimal that it should be able to extract it with one `.patch` file, but this `.patch` would be applicable to _one specific version_ of Syzkaller.
+I would highly appreciate it if somebody could make this into a _version-generic_ patch that can be applied to most of the recent Syzkaller versions.
 It should be doable with scripts.